ddev/ddev.com/src/content/blog/advanced-add-on-contributor-training.md

 Some add-ons may require a specific version of DDEV.
 In DDEV v1.23.4 it will be possible to just specify a `ddev_version_constrant` in the `install.yaml`, but for now there are two other techniques:

-1. Check for the existence of a DDEV "capability" using `ddev debug capapbilities`.
+1. Check for the existence of a DDEV "capability" using `ddev debug capabilities`.
 For example:

   ```yaml
   pre_install_actions: